booth-algo/RISC-V-T24/docs/personal_statements/james_statement.md

 #### Register File
 ![regfile](../../images/regfile.png)

 The initial design of the single cycle required a 32 registers each of width 32 bits.

 [regfile](../rtl/regfile.sv)

 ---

 #### Data Memory
-**insert Picture**

 A new module **data_mem** was required for the single cycle design so Kevin and I. Designed, implemented and tested the module.

 [data_mem](/rtl/data_mem.sv)

 ---

 #### Restructuring
 ![restructure](../../images/muxes.png)
-When changing the design to single cycle, putting the muxes inside the **Program Counter** and the **ALU** proved problematic.
+When changing the design to single cycle, putting the muxes inside the **Data Memory** and the **ALU** proved problematic.
 I pulled out the muxes into the top file to make it more readable and writing the top module easier.

 ---